THE SPECIES,AND WHY

 why the calling of the worker-priest represents a valid element within the ordained ministry

 First identified in the 1st century AD (cf. Paul, tent maker, self-supporting).
-Habitat badly damaged by the Constantine Accommodation and the bureaucratisation and professionalisation of ministry.
+Habitat badly damaged by the Constantine Accommodation and the subsequent bureaucratisation and professionalisation of the clergy.

 Various names have been used for clergy with a primary, vocational focus on their paid work in the so-called secular world: worker priests, ministers in secular employment (MSE), Bi-vocational ministers, Tent-making Ministers.
 By definition they tend not to be paid or housed by the church and, alas, official descriptions often emphasise this rather worldly preoccupation with pay: non-stipendiary ministers (NSM), auxiliary ministers and the now more common CofE term Self-Supporting Minister (SSM) - an inelegant phrase as well as theologically dubious (which of us is truly self-supporting without God's grace and one another?).

 A couple of definitions from NASSAM (USA-based National Association for the Self Supporting Active Ministry, founded in 1971 and dissolved in 2016)

 Fundamentally, the underlying theology of all manifestations of MSE/worker-priest ministry is one of solidarity and identification.
 This is as irresistibly clear and powerful a purpose to those called to it as it is incomprehensible or merely weird to those who are not.
 It is quite different to models of chaplaincy to x, y and z.
 It seeks to overcome the separation that exists between 'the church' (conceived of as the institution) and the world of work.
 It seeks to serve the church - as institution and more importantly as the wider, mystical body of Christ.